nandabritto/MSP-4/README.md

 - Creation of a User profile section
 	- Ability to review previous practise exam results
 	- Ability to analyse practise exam results (progress graph)
+- Creation of an Admin/Staff Portal
+    - Enables a staff member to view all users of the site
+    - Enables a staff member to delete a particular user
+    - Enables a staff member to add/edit/remove an exam
+- Creation of a message board
+    - Ability to start conversation threads
+    - Like messages
+    - Reply to messages
+    - Close conversation threads

 # Testing